How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 Do you read back through your meeting notes after every call, hunting for "wait, whose job was that?" and typing each one into Notion by hand?

-Before changing the system, let's name why tasks get lost.
-It almost always comes down to these three causes.
+Before changing the system, it's worth naming why tasks get lost in the first place.
+It almost always comes down to three causes.

-The easiest thing to mix up in meeting notes is decisions versus to-dos.
+The single easiest thing to mix up in meeting notes is decisions versus to-dos.

 MeaningWhat was agreed onWhat someone will do next